Product Gym: How did you get into Product Management?

 To be completely honest, I applied to Google off of a low-chance suggestion from my college roommate.
 He said, “Hey Charlie, you’re browsing through Youtube all the time, you should probably apply to Google and see what happens.”
 I saw that there was an opening for an Online Media Associates Program role and I just applied to see if it might work out – I had no idea that I’d get it in the end.

 It actually became one of the best decisions I’ve ever made, and I went through the application process and the interviews.
 I remember the interviews being quite long.
 In the end, I got the offer.
-Afterwards, something very interesting happened: I actually didn’t immediately go straight into the Online Media Associates Program that I had applied for but I actually got sniped by one of the hiring managers for a new team he was forming on the legal side of the business- it was called a legal policy team, and what we had to do was to write advertising laws for how ads are served on the Internet.
+Afterward, something very interesting happened: I actually didn’t immediately go straight into the Online Media Associates Program that I had applied for but I actually got sniped by one of the hiring managers for a new team he was forming on the legal side of the business- it was called a legal policy team, and what we had to do was to write advertising laws for how ads are served on the Internet.

 It dealt with things such as how many ads a Google property site could show to a user, and what types of content the ads can be shown against.
 Obviously, ads cannot be shown against hateful or offensive content or things that have any violence.
 Basically, these were things that Google wouldn’t want to be associated with making money off of.
 I started off my career on the legal team and my main job was to be the risk mitigating person; translated into everyday speech, that means I had to tell people “no” every day – that was my job.

 I interacted a lot with the Product Management team at the time and I remember Product Managing was another thing many of my friends would discuss, saying things like, “I want to be a Product Manager but it’s really hard to do it because there’s no real stepping stone to do so.”
 I decided I really wanted to check it out and see what that’s about as well.
 While I was working on the legal team, I interacted with many product managers.
 There were a few I really respected based on the ways they would go about doing their work.
 One of them was a man by the name of Johan Land.
-I really respected him because he always made sure to take in the viewpoints of everyone within a group and find the shared consensus.
+I really respected him because he always made sure to take in the viewpoints of everyone in a group and find the shared consensus.
 He made it very clear what his intentions were going to be, and that he wanted to learn what our future concerns were.
 This was a way of working that I would’ve liked to replicate in the future.

 From there I decided to ask Johan if he would be willing to mentor me to become a Product Manager, as I realized this was a career path I wanted to pursue.
 This was the beginning of my tutelage so to say.
 From then on, any future request that he [Johan] brought in would become a coaching opportunity.
 First, he would get the legal team’s opinion from me.
 Johan would then tell me the goals and intentions he wanted to achieve, and how they would help address the goals and concerns of the legal team as well.
 I viewed it as a brilliant way of working, and I saw Johan do this while he was interacting with other teams as well.
 There were marketing teams, sales teams, development teams, and cross-development teams.
 He would ask the question: “what are the requirements here, what are the pain points you all are dealing with and how can I come up with a set of features that are going to address this?”